gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    Create a folder named *peg-in-vacuum/*, and copy *peg.gro* in it.
+    Create a folder named *free-peg-in-vacuum/*, and copy *peg.gro* in it.
 Next to *peg.gro* create an empty file named *topol.top*, and copy the following lines in it:

 ..  code-block:: bw
-    :caption: *to be copied in topol.top*
+    :caption: *to be copied in free-peg-in-vacuum/topol.top*

     [ defaults ]
     ; nbfunc	comb-rule	gen-pairs	fudgeLJ	fudgeQQ